March 24, 2026

 When you put those numbers side by side over three years, the gap for most mid-market brands is $1M-$3M in favour of Shopify Plus.
 The question is whether the flexibility commercetools provides is worth that delta for your specific requirements.
 For most brands, it isn't.
 For brands with genuinely unique commerce models that Shopify can't support, it might be.

 And if you're coming from another enterprise platform like Magento, read our Magento migration guide for a realistic view of what the move to Shopify Plus looks like.
-For brands exploring headless architecture on Shopify Plus, we've written a practical guide on when headless actually makes sense and the stack we build on.
+For other enterprise platforms, see our approach for SAP Commerce Cloud, Salesforce Commerce Cloud, and Oracle Commerce.
+For brands exploring headless architecture on Shopify Plus, our piece on when Shopify Plus stores should go headless is the right next read.

 A Shopify Plus Agency for Strategic Design & Advanced Engineering